OPA-Labs/Build-recommendation-engine-with-Amazon-Machine-Learning-in-Redshift/README.md

 3.7.
 Click **Next: Configure Instance Details**.

 3.8.
-For network, keep the setting as default.
+For the network, keep the setting as default.

 3.9.
 Click **Next: Add storage**.